AnneChao/Evenness/README.md

 "Evenness" includes four files:

-(1) Alpine data: the relative abundances of the 45 Alpine species for three successional stages; see Figure 1.
+(1) Alpine data(relative abundance data): the relative abundances of the 45 Alpine species for three successional stages; see Figure 1.

 (2) Alpine phylo_tree: the phylogenetic tree of the 45 Alpine species; see Figure 1.
 This tree was taken from Ricotta et al. (2015, Appendix A).